inscrut/Honda_buttons/README.md

 This sketch made for Arduino UNO R3 (ATMega328), but may convert for any other platforms.

-The program reads the state of the buttons through the microcontroller ADC.
+The program reads the state of the buttons through ADC of microcontroller.

 Initially, the Honda Odyssey / Avancier has four buttons:
 - CH